-A detour through Petrified Forest National Park is about a 50-mile drive that traverses geological formations dating back more than 200 million years.
+A detour through the length of Petrified Forest National Park is about a worthwhile hour of two drive that traverses geological formations dating back more than 200 million years.
 But shorter excursions into the park are also rewarding.

 It is one of the largest concentrations of petrified wood in the world, along with North Dakota, Argentina and Egypt.
 The tallest fossilized trees in the park are close to 140 feet.

 The park includes the historic Painted Desert Inn, built with petrified wood in 1924 and nicknamed the "Stone Tree House."
 It was later refurbished in a Pueblo Revival style.
 The inn closed in 1963 and was saved from demolition in 1975.
 It reopened in 2006 but does not host overnight guests. bit.ly/2w5k0IG